← Back to Art Portfolio

 Maya, V-Ray GPU, Nuke, Photoshop

-I handled groom, look development, lighting, and rendering for this study.
-Built in Maya, rendered with V-Ray GPU, and finished in Nuke and Photoshop, the project was created to test procedural shading in V-Ray GPU alongside the new hair shader.
+I handled groom, look development, lighting, and rendering for this commercial client piece.
+Built in Maya, rendered with V-Ray GPU, and finished in Nuke and Photoshop, the project was created to develop a client-facing furniture image while testing procedural shading in V-Ray GPU alongside the new hair shader.
 Leather, wood, and fur were all shaded procedurally, with a focus on material breakup, fur response, and how the different surfaces worked together in a controlled studio setup.

 Clay and alternate view